2019 San Francisco Decorator Showcase: The Details

 World-Class Entertaining Spaces…

-Originally built from 1902-1904 for one of the City’s most prominent families of the era, the breathtaking Le Petit Trianon is inspired by the original world-renowned Chateau at the Versailles Palace in France, which was constructed between 1763 and 1768 by King Louis XV.
+Stunningly re-imagined for the 21st Century, the breathtaking Le Petit Trianon was originally built from 1902-1904 for one of the City’s most prominent families of the era, and is inspired by the original world-renowned building at the Versailles Palace in France, which was constructed between 1763 and 1768 by King Louis XV.
 The iconic, historically irreplaceable facade of Le Petit Trianon is one of the world’s most recognizable images.
-Designated as both a San Francisco as well as a National Historical Landmark,and considered one of the City’s most exquisite architectural masterpieces, this extraordinary monument has been host to a glittering array of some of the most important social, cultural, artistic and philanthropic events in San Francisco history.
-Evocative of another era of 18th-Century grandeur, this timeless masterpiece has seen yet another re-incarnation in its legendary history by the 2019 San Francisco Decorator Showcase for a glamorous and contemporary 21st-Century lifestyle… truly one of the world’s most extraordinary private historical residences…
+Designated as both a San Francisco as well as a National Historical Landmark, and considered one of the City’s most exquisite architectural masterpieces, this extraordinary monument has been host to a glittering array of some of the most important social, cultural, artistic and philanthropic events in San Francisco history.
+Evocative of another era of 18th-Century grandeur, this timeless masterpiece has seen yet another dazzling re-incarnation in its legendary history by the 2019 San Francisco Decorator Showcase for a glamorous and contemporary 21st-Century lifestyle… truly one of the world’s most extraordinary private historical residences…

 •20 rooms including 9 bedrooms, 6 baths, 3 powder rooms, 2 kitchens, 2 wet-bars and butler’s pantry